 Gluten Intolerance: All breads, wraps, pasta, biscuits and cereals are replaced with gluten free options.
 We always have gluten-free ice-cream, bread, pasta, biscuits, crackers, mayo and sauces.

-Celiac Disease: As well as the measures taken similar for gluten intolerance, we also take this a step further to ensure no cross contamination and ensure that all of the spreads, sauces, dressings and celiac specific food items are provided.
+We also take steps to ensure no cross contamination e.g. separate cooking pots and utensils and ensure that all of the spreads, sauces, dressings and coeliac specific food items are provided.
 As all of our meals are made on-site, with very little pre-packaged foods used we know exactly what goes into our meals.

 Preservatives: As allergies to, preservatives are very specific.
 If you let us know which preservative you are allergic to, we will review each meal and ingredient to ensure it is not present or we will provide you with an alternative.